vendia/blog/posts/2022-10-14-what-is-customer-360-with-vendia.md

 [Data governance](https://en.wikipedia.org/wiki/Data_governance) and cataloging solutions provide a way to track data about data.
 Think of them as a searchable dictionary, varying in how much each tool allows for the editing (or securing) of attributes.

 More feature-rich solutions add layers of security policies and audit history on usage of data assets.
 Some solutions maintain data privacy requirements (ex. data retention or GDPR compliance) while others present a data lineage of all systems in which an attribute can be defined.
-Almost all data governance solutions include a ledger or data changes and control who can see or edit data.
+Almost all data governance solutions include a ledger of data changes and control who can see or edit data.

 In short, it’s mission is quality, security, reliability, and auditability of data.
 Data governance is a critical component of any master data management solution.